Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors

 By our design, empirically validated unsupervised DIP structures for natural images can be much more easily capitalized for HSI denoising.

-$\bullet$ {\bf Structured Noise-robust Optimization.} To handle structured noise (e.g., stripe-shaped or deadlines), we propose a training loss that models the structured noise as sparse outliers.
-We use an alternating optimization process to handle the formulated structured-noise robust deep prior-based denoising method.
-The algorithm alternates between learning generative models of endmembers/abundance maps and structured-noise identification and removal, and both stages admit efficient and lightweight updates.
+$\bullet$ {\bf Structured Noise-robust Optimization.} We propose a training loss that models the structured noise (e.g., stripe-shaped or deadlines) as sparse outliers.
+We use an alternating optimization process to handle the formulated structured-noise robust deep prior-based denoising method, and admits simple lightweight updates.

-$\bullet$ {\bf Extensive Experiments.} We test the proposed approach on a large variety of semi-real and real datasets.
+$\bullet$ {\bf Extensive Experiments.} We test the proposed approach on a large variety of simulated and real datasets.
 The experiments support our design---we observe substantially improved denoising performance relative to classic methods and more recent neural prior-based methods over all the datasets under test.
 In particular, due to our disentangled network design, the proposed method outperforms the existing unsupervised DIP-based HSI denoising methods in \cite{HSIDIP} in terms of both accuracy and memory/computational efficiency.